nickagee/udacity-doe-project2/README.md

 1. S3 Bucket - I added object to my S3 bucket to make the deployment of my services more streamlined.
 1. IAM Assume Role - To secure the S3 objects I created an IAM Assume Role to my EC2 instances (Web Servers and Bastion) to ensure they are locked down.
 1. JSON not YAML - I wanted to challange myself and decided early on that I would compose my Cloudformation Templates in JSON.
 This added a bit of a challange at first but one I found the `Fn::...` in the documentation I was able to successfully complete the templates in this format.
+1. Website - I repurposed the website that we utilized earlier in the course.

 ## Scenario
 Your company is creating an Instagram clone called Udagram.